dbashford/mimosa/README.md

  * Sane defaults allow you to get started without configuring anything
  * Command line prompting during project creation to get you the configuration you want without having to comb through JSON and learn Mimosa's settings
- * A very simple skeleton app build using the chosen meta-languages
+ * A very simple (eventually less simple!) skeleton app build using the chosen meta-languages
  * Heavily configurable if moving away from defaults
  * Compiling of CoffeeScript + Iced CoffeeScript
  * Compiling of SASS (w/compass) + LESS (soon: Stylus)